ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/offline_data_loading.md

 ![running](running_cluster.png)

 {{% notice Note %}}
 You can use self-hosted Milvus as an alternative to Zilliz Cloud.
 This option is more complicated to set up.
-We can also deploy [Milvus Standalone](https://milvus.io/docs/install_standalone-docker-compose.md) and [Kubernetes](https://milvus.io/docs/install_cluster-milvusoperator.md) on Arm-based machines.
+You can also deploy [Milvus Standalone](https://milvus.io/docs/install_standalone-docker-compose.md) and [Kubernetes](https://milvus.io/docs/install_cluster-milvusoperator.md) on Arm-based machines.
 For more information about Milvus installation, please refer to the [installation documentation](https://milvus.io/docs/install-overview.md).
 {{% /notice  %}}

 ### Create the Collection

 With the dedicated cluster running in Zilliz Cloud, you are now ready to create a collection in your cluster.

-Within your activated python `venv`, start by creating a file named `zilliz-llm-rag.py` and copy the contents below into it:
+Within your activated python virtual environment `venv`, start by creating a file named `zilliz-llm-rag.py`, and copy the contents below into it:

 ```python
 from pymilvus import MilvusClient